appu24/DeveloperPortalDocs/Hub/GettingStarted.md

 Go here and log in. https://developer.broadsoftlabs.com/#/app/login

-If you don't have a Team-One account yet, don't worry, you can get one free for 30 days.
+If you don't have a UC-One account yet, don't worry, you can get one free for 30 days.
 If you need longer than 30 days email me at jodonnell@broadsoft.com

-Once you have logged in to Team-One, go to: https://developer.broadsoftlabs.com/#/app/make and click the 'Create New App' button in the Hub section.
+Once you have logged in to UC-One, go to: https://developer.broadsoftlabs.com/#/app/make and click the 'Create New App' button in the Hub section.
 Enter an application name that means something to you and the URL you got from heroku.
 Make sure the url is in https form.

 You should now see an app like this: